melezhik/RakuPlay/issues/README.md

 tomty --only=regression --color --show-failed
 ```

-To see available groups, say
+To see available groups, say:

 ```
 tom tags